Oshikuku: Politics

 Oshikuku was a village until early 2011, when it was granted town status.
 It is since then governed by a town council that has seven seats.
 Omusati Region, to which Oshikuku belongs, is a stronghold of Namibia's ruling SWAPO party.
 In the 2015 local authority election SWAPO won by a landslide (497 votes) and gained all seven council seats.
 The Democratic Turnhalle Alliance (DTA) also ran but gained only 16 votes.

 SWAPO also won the 2020 local authority election.
 It obtained 472 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 157 votes and gained the remaining two seats.

-Notable residents
+Notable people from Oshikuku

-Oshikuku is the birthplace of Liborius Ndumbukuti Nashenda, Cardinal of the Roman Catholic Church in Namibia.
-Iipumpu Ya Tshilongo, eighteenth king of the Uukwambi, who died here in 1959.
+Oshikuku is the birthplace of Liborius Ndumbukuti Nashenda, Archbishop of Windhoek.
+Iipumbu Ya Tshilongo, eighteenth king of the Uukwambi, died here in 1959.